DETAILED ACTION

 The Applicant respectfully argues “The Applicants submit replacement sheets and request the objections be withdrawn.”

-The Examiner respectfully disagrees.
-As such, the argument is not persuasive.
-Therefore, the drawing objections are not withdrawn.
+The Examiner respectfully agrees.
+As such, the argument is persuasive.
+Therefore, the drawing objections are withdrawn.

 Rejections Under Section 101

-For at least these reasons, the Applicants submit that the claims are patentable over Berg and request their early allowance.”
+The other independent claims recite similar features.
+Therefore, for at least these reasons, the Applicants submit that the claims recite subject matter that is eligible under Section 101, and request their early allowance.”

 Conclusion